mvolkmann/blog/src/progressive-web-apps.md

 so supporting both browsers is difficult.

 The app at {% aTargetBlank "https://github.com/mvolkmann/pwa-cloudflare-demo",
-"pwa-cloudflare-demo" %}? whose demonstrates all the steps required to handle push notifications in Chrome.
+"pwa-cloudflare-demo" %} demonstrates all the steps required to handle push notifications in Chrome.
 While the name includes "cloudflare", it does not currently support running in a Cloudflare Worker.
 The reason is that the app uses the